fsek/docs/source/installing_systems/installation_app.rst

 .. image:: ../pictures/correct-app-installment.png
    :alt: Bild som visar vad man ska få upp när man kör flutter doctor.

 This should only need to be run the first time and never again (mostly).
+Try fixing whatever errors appear.
+You can safely ignore errors related to Chrome.

 Now run: ::